manojijthadani/chirp/docs/architecture_design.md

 };
 ```

-### Benefits of Factory Pattern

-1. **Centralized Management**: All service creation and lifecycle operations are managed in one place
-2. **Resource Control**: Prevents service proliferation and ensures proper cleanup
-3. **Testability**: Interface abstraction allows for easy mocking in unit tests
-4. **Extensibility**: New factory implementations can be created without changing client code
-5. **Thread Safety**: Built-in synchronization ensures safe concurrent access
-6. **Memory Management**: Automatic cleanup of services when factory is destroyed

 ## Timer System

 The ChirpTimer system provides a lightweight, high-precision timer mechanism integrated directly into the Chirp message loop.
 Timers operate within the service thread context and deliver timer events through the standard message passing mechanism, ensuring thread safety and consistent ordering with other messages.
 The timer does not create any additional thread, so the number of threads does not grow any more than the number created by chirp service.